-The children in Class 6 are expected to set a good example to the rest of the school by being well behaved, punctual, organized, helpful and polite at all times.
-High standards of work are expected from them both in work completed at home and at school.
-Work that does not meet this standard will be repeated in their free time.
+The children in Class 6 are expected to set a good example to the rest of the school by being well behaved, punctual, organised, helpful and polite at all times.
+High standards of work are expected from them both in work completed at school and at home.

 Part of a child’s development as a reader involves them selecting and discovering their own reading material.
-Children will bring home a book chosen from our reading corner or the school library that is within their AR level.
-They will also participate in group reading sessions in school.
+Children will bring home a book chosen from our reading corner or the school library that is within their AR level, as well as a reading for pleasure book.
+They will participate in group reading sessions in school.
 As reading is a continuous learning process, children may occasionally bring home a text that is too difficult or too easy.
 You can assist with this process by discussing choices with them and encouraging them to select more appropriate material.
-Mrs Gardiner also guides children in this process.
+Miss Spain and Mrs Smith also guide the children in this process.
 Children are asked to read daily and to complete their own reading record.

-All homework will be set on a Monday on Show My Homework and needs to be completed by the following Monday.
+All homework will be set on a Monday on Microsoft Teams and needs to be completed by the following Monday.

-Spellings- Children will be set weekly spellings appropriate to the stage of development they are at.
-These will be uploaded to SMH.
+Spellings- Children will be set weekly spellings.
+These will be uploaded to Microsoft Teams and EdShed.

-The Year 6 Enterprise Scheme, encourages children to come up with ways to fundraise for special events such as the Year 6 prom and hoodies.
+The Year 6 Enterprise Scheme, encourages children to come up with ways to fundraise for special events such as the Year 6 leaver's party and hoodies.
 It teaches children to be resourceful, work as a team and take ownership.

 If you need to speak to the class teacher about any aspect of your child’s schooling, please do not hesitate to contact the office to arrange a telephone appointment.